 A planned residential community designed to have a high degree of social cohesion and teamwork, with shared responsibilities and resources - https://cohousing.org.uk/faqs/ .

+Family housing is a self-contained dwelling that is intended for one family or household and has two or more bedrooms.

 Or subsequent / equivalent iterations